sham-h93/sham-h93/README.md

 -->
 <h1 align="center">Hi there 👋 I am Hossein</h1>
 <p align="center">
 I’m an experienced Android developer, passionate about learning, discovering new technologies, and expanding my knowledge.
 I believe the best way to learn is through experience and building, so I’m always experimenting with new technologies and strengthening my skills.
-In addition to technical expertise, I value effective communication, teamwork, and a dynamic professional environment.
 </p>

 <div align="center">